peterprib/node-red-contrib-connectionmanager/README.md

 # Version

+0.0.5 fix bug with postgresql when parameters > 9.

 0.0.4 fix bug on statement.

 0.0.3 fix bug with error handling and arrays.
 Add pg in to package dependencies.
 More debug details.